Our programs focus on urban slums and rural areas in Kenya.

 Dr. Patricia Kay FelkinsVice President and Secretary

-Dr. Felkins, co-founder of ACOHF, is an organizational development consultant with expertise in communication, marketing, and public relations.
-She is an associate professor in the School of Communication at Loyola University Chicago and author of several books on corporate and nonprofit organizations and community programs.
-Dr. Felkins travels to Kenya to coordinate and monitor programs, and facilitate collaborative relationships for educational and economic development initiatives.
-She has substantial leadership experience with grassroots community programs and collaborative partnerships.
+Dr. Patricia Felkins, co-founder of ACOHF, is an organizational development consultant with expertise in communication, marketing, and public relations.
+She recently retired from the School of Communication, Loyola University Chicago and has written five books on corporate and nonprofit organizations and community programs.
+Dr. Felkins travels to Kenya to coordinate and monitor ACOHF programs, and facilitate cooperative relationships for educational and economic development initiatives.
+She has substantial leadership experience with grassroots community programs and establishing collaborative educational partnerships.

 Rev. Marilyn Makandi BrenchleyDirector